Downtown Dubai: Dubai Fountain

+Address Hotels Dubai

 Address Downtown Dubai

-Address Downtown Dubai is a supertall skyscraper rising 306 m alongside the Dubai Mall, the Old Town, and the Burj Khalifa Lake in Dubai, United Arab Emirates.
+Address Downtown Dubai is a supertall skyscraper rising 306 m alongside the Dubai Mall, the Old Town, and the Burj Khalifa Lake.
 This hotel and the residential tower contains a total of 63 floors.
-The tower is another supertall structure in the massive development of Downtown Dubai, which includes the centerpiece supertall building, Burj Khalifa.
+The tower is another supertall structure in the chain of Emaar's Address hotels which include Address Dubai Mall, Address Boulevard and Address Sky Views, all within the massive development of Downtown Dubai, which includes the centerpiece supertall building, Burj Khalifa.
 The tower was topped out in April 2008, becoming the 6th-tallest building in Dubai and the 36th-tallest in the world.
 In September 2008, the tower was completed.
+However, during the New Year's Eve party on 31st December 2015, the hotel caught a deadly fire which destroyed the building's cladding.
+No one was killed during the incident.
+The tower's reconstruction was completed in 2018.

+Kempinski The Boulevard Dubai

+The Kempinski The Boulevard Dubai, formerly known as the Address Boulevard, is a 73-storey 370 m (1,214 ft) hotel in Downtown Dubai.
+It has a restaurant, 3 pools, and views of the Burj Khalifa.
+The hotel permanently displays 251 specially-commissioned original artworks by 48 internationally renowned artists.
+The project was developed by Emaar Properties in 2012.
+The serviced residences sold out on the day of the launch of sales in September 2012.
+The hotel opened in 2017.
+In 2018, the Address Boulevard and the nearby Address Dubai Mall were sold to Abu Dhabi National Hotels for $598 million.
+In 2024, Abu Dhabi National Hotels announced that the Address Boulevard would be rebranded to Kempinski The Boulevard Dubai, thereby ending Emaar's management of the hotel.

+Address Fountain Views

+A group of 3 tall buildings that serve as hotels with views of the Burj Khalifa and Dubai Fountain.

+Address Sky Views

+Address Sky Views is famous for its Sky View Observatory which features a glass slide and a hanging platform 220 metres above the ground.

+Address Dubai Opera Residences

+A tall hotel that is located next to Burj Khalifa and Dubai Opera.

 Dubai Opera

 In August 2016, Emaar opened Dubai Opera, a 2,000-seat, multi-format, performing arts center located within The Opera District of Downtown Dubai.
 Styled on the classic Arabian dhow, the project was developed by Emaar Properties in collaboration with architect Janus Rostock.
 The venue hosts a wide array of performances coming from countries around the world, including theatre, opera, ballet, concerts, musicals, stand-up comedy shows and various seasonal events.
 Its plans were announced by Sheikh Mohammed bin Rashid Al Maktoum in March 2012.
 It opened on 31 August 2016 with a performance by Plácido Domingo.